Remarks on Serre's modularity conjecture: Introduction

-By a suitable combination of ``switchings", using mainly modularity lifting results of Kisin (cf. [Ki06c]), we will show how the proof of the general odd level case can be reduced to the proof of the level $3$ case, a case that we will reduce in turn to some modularity results of Schoof for semistable abelian varieties of small conductor.
-Also, some cases of even level will be solved assuming GRH.\\ Since the most important step of the proof is the reduction to the level $3$ case, let us point out that our method for doing so has little to do with ``induction on the number of primes on the level", instead what we do is a proof by ``reduction": via weight $2$ lifts we ``reduce" the proof to a case where ramification conditions are much better so that the result of Kisin can be applied and by a simple process of ``iterated killing ramification" we end up in a case with just one prime in the level.
+Since the most important step of the proof is the reduction to the level $3$ case, let us briefly explain how this is achieved: via weight $2$ lifts we ``reduce" the proof to a case where ramification conditions are much better so that the result of Kisin in [Ki4] can be applied and by a simple process of ``iterated killing ramification" we end up in a case with just one prime in the level.
 The preparatory phase that precedes the killing ramification process is thus a key step.
-It is based on the observation that one can transfer ramification from the given set of primes in the level to other sets of sufficiently large primes, so by choosing {\bf special} characteristics, for example primes that are pseudo Sophie Germain, one can gain full control on the type of ramification. \\
+It is based on the observation that one can {\bf transfer ramification} from the given set of primes in the level to other sets of sufficiently large primes (using weight $2$ compatible systems), so by choosing {\bf special} characteristics, for example primes that are pseudo Sophie Germain, one can gain {\bf full control} on the type of ramification. \\ This way, after the preparatory phase, we are able to check, relying heavily on results of Caruso (cf. [Car]), that the required conditions for the application of Kisin's modularity lifting theorems are satisfied and thus we can perform the sought for ``killing ramification": this way of attacking the conjecture was proposed, in naive form, by Khare-Wintenberger in their first joint paper [KW1], nevertheless they follow a different path in their solution of Serre's conjecture (see [KW2] and [KW3]) that is based purely on ``weight reduction" and depends strongly on proving new modularity lifting theorems in characteristic $2$. \\ Our results imply in particular that for applications to residual modularity, the main theorem in [Ki4], combined with previous modularity lifting theorems, is universal in the sense that we can always ``reduce" our problem to a situation where the conditions required to apply this theorem will always be satisfied.\\ In conclusion, we believe that the proof that ``killing ramification" is possible is key to the theory, it is clearly of independent interest and in particular it is a result that will very likely have applications in generalizations of the conjecture. \\